Leadership and Advocacy

 Climate and Environmental Policy

 Phoenix Zones Initiative is part of a global coalition to advance a UN Environment Assembly Resolution on the nexus between human, animal, and planetary health and wellbeing, and we work with a diversity of coalitions to address the root causes of climate change.
-For example, we call for the UN Framework Convention on Climate Change to address the role of agriculture in climate change policy as a key solution to limiting global warming to 1.5C.
+For example, we call for the UN Framework Convention on Climate Change to address the role of agriculture in climate change policy as a key solution to limiting global warming and environmental destruction.

 Read about how the meat and dairy industry is harming people, animals, and the planet.